kkinnear/zprint/doc/reference.md

 (zp/set-options! {:map {:indent 0}})
 ```

-You can also call `set-options!` with a string value of a options map,
+You can also call `set-options!` with a string value of an options map,
 and zprint will convert that string into an options map using the
 Small Clojure Interpreter (sci) linked into zprint.
 In this way,
 you can safely import configurations from external files and be sure